Setsuna x Hina Fanfic

 Saji sighed and hunched further into his seat, clutching the textbook between them as if it could shield him.
 "It's kind of terrifying how you're so different towards everyone else, but you turn into a death stare whenever it's me."

 "That's because you're the only one who deserves it", she said, at last.
-Her usually soft voice now was sharp and precise like a scalpel.
+Her usually soft voice now sharp and precise like a scalpel.

 Saji winced at her words.
 "That's a little harsh, don't you think?"